 Strict Type Enforcement

-Strict type enforcement and the related input validation may prove challenging with the current loose structure (everything is optional).
+Strict type enforcement and the related input validation may prove challenging with the current flexible structure (everything is optional).

 Integration with Configuration Management

 The tracking (auditing) and reporting of changes initiated by the OpenC2 ecosystem needs to feed back to the CM solution as a matter of both best practice and regulatory and certification & accreditation compliance.